Get Started Free

 It's the strongest transcription software for doctors, lawyers, and engineers.

-Maestra's free live transcribe tool also works well for lecture captioning.
+Maestra's live transcribe tool works well for lecture captioning.
+No account, no download, just open the browser.

-4/ For podcasters & video creators
+4/ Live transcribe app for podcasters & video creators

 Descript lets you convert audio recordings to text and edit the media by editing the transcript.